 People have developed new needs now.
 Therefore, brands that can help them distract, keep their bodies healthy, learn new things, work effectively and connect with those whom they care about the most will definitely get people’s appreciation - and stay in their minds after the pandemic ends (at least subconsciously).
 CSR initiatives that help countries solve issues related to coronavirus are actions that truly matter and can help nations cope with the crisis.

 Preparing for “after pandemics” and the new reality

 Many say that the world after coronavirus will be forever changed.
-Wise brands are those who prepared for upcoming changes - which are able to leverage on the shifts.
+Wise brands are those who are prepared for upcoming changes - and are able to leverage the shifts.
 The rebound is just a matter of time and brands whose exposure will be maintained during the outbreak, can increase their share 3 times during the downturn and rebound faster and stronger (Ogilvy).

-Categories and segments with the highest potential and expected demand should be identified and leveraged upon the pandemic.
-It is time for innovation related to emerging habits and for technology advancements.
-As people are now getting used to everything happening online, they will most likely appreciate aspects of it that they were not familiar with before - and continue doing certain things online afterwards.
+Categories and segments with the highest potential and expected demand should be identified and leveraged during the pandemic.
+It is time for innovation related to emerging habits and technology advancements.
+As people are now getting used to everything happening online, they will most likely appreciate aspects of it that they were not familiar with before - and continue doing certain things online afterward.